-If they are to be collected by parents/carers for an appointment, parents should collect their child from reception.
+If pupils are to be collected by parents/carers for an appointment, then the pupil is collected from reception.
 We also need to be given notice as a school by the parents/carers.
 Pupils who are unwell must be collected by an adult if they are authorised to go home.